graphpaperpress/Sell-Media/options/README.md

     'type' => 'fonts' - Google font picker
     ```

-To register theme options tabs, simply use `gpp_register_plugin_options()` and `gpp_register_plugin_options_tab()` within your existing code as shown in the above example.
+To register theme options tabs, simply use `sell_media_register_plugin_options()` and `sell_media_register_plugin_options_tab()` within your existing code as shown in the above example.
 This makes it extremely easy to attach your theme options to specific functionality.
 That way if you have a lite version and a pro version of a theme, you can keep the theme options separated easily.